joaovictorlopes1998/joaovictorlopes1998/README.md

 - 👀 I’m interested in Data Science as general
 - 🌱 I’m currently improving Python and Power BI skills
 - 💞️ Currently working at Modern Logistics as Project Analyst and doing some stuffs here and Kaggle
-- 📫 Find me on joaovictorlopesg@hotmail.com and LinkedIn: https://www.linkedin.com/in/joaovictorlopes1998/
+- 📫 Find me on LinkedIn: https://www.linkedin.com/in/joaovictorlopes1998/

 <!---
 joaovictorlopes1998/joaovictorlopes1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.